shantilu/slate/source/index.html.md

 User can use the response message from cyb-signer and send the exact content to API server.
 However, non-transactional operation can be sent to API server directly.

-To facilitate the signing process and enhance efficiency, we developed the open source tool __cyb-signer__(java), featuring fast signing, please refer the [signer section](#signer-endpoints) of the document for details.
+To facilitate the signing process, we developed the open source tool __cyb-signer__(java), featuring fast signing, please refer the [signer section](#signer-endpoints) of the document for details.
+The purpose of the service is to provide segregation between trading logic and signing logic so that the traders or the trading program don’t have to possess any key.

-For python users, we have built a signing module so user do not need a standalone process.
+For python users, we have developed a connection library with built-in quick signing module.
 Our developers are currently working on a similar module on JavaScript.

 ## Cybex Python Library